Fix I’m Not A Robot reCAPTCHA Issue in Google Search

 5. Use Google Public DNS

 Another problem in the network could be your DNS.
-It could be from your computer settings or from the ISP’s DNS or from the VPN private DNS.
-When Google detects unusual traffic originates from specific DNS server they will get blocked till the unusual activity is stopped.
+Domain Name System or DNS helps to resolve numeric IP address of a website to a host name.
+The DNS problem could be from your computer settings or from the ISP’s or from the VPN’s private DNS.
+Though corrupted DNS will not cause reCAPTCHA message it will slow down the connection.

 6. Searching Illegal Terms

 Well, if you are really trying to search illegal terms then most probably Google will stop you for verification.
 You can clear your browser’s cache and try searching again.
 Remember Google can easily track all search queries from the IP addresses.
 So clearing browser’s cache will work only if you accidentally searched something wrong.
 Otherwise any searches violating Google terms will get stopped and you should wait sometime before retrying.

 7. Slowdown Your Clicks